 1. Practise sustained commitment to learning and adapting to a changing work environment in the area of Food and Consumer Sciences, through self-reflection and assessment

-2. Manage and organise own performance in order to display competence and operate safely and effectively within the workplace setting environment
+2. Manage and organise own performance within the workplace setting environment

 3. Apply personal reflective techniques to the development of the employability skills relevant to the area of Food, and Consumer Sciences

 4. Appraise the structure, major activities and responsibilities of the organisation

 Final preparation for placement building on Professional Development for Placement and Research module - in semester 1 (FOD307)

 Individual learning experiences will vary depending on the organisation/ agency to which a student is attached.
 Each student will undertake an unpaid work placement during Term 2.

 Follows immediately upon completion of the period of work placement and is designed to offer guidance to the student in order to better enable them to transfer their learning experiences and to future learning.